Robotics 1

 Definition (joint): connection between multiple links

-Definition (kinematic pair): two links in contact such that it limits their relative
+Definition (kinematic pair): two links in contact such that it limits their relative movement

 - low-order kinematic pairs: point of contact is a surface (eg. revolute/prismatic/spherical)